ep1cman/unifi-protect-backup/README.md

 ## Features

 - Listens to events in real-time via the Unifi Protect websocket API
+- Ensures any previous and/or missed events within the retention period are also backed up
 - Supports uploading to a [wide range of storage systems using `rclone`](https://rclone.org/overview/)
-- Performs nightly pruning of old clips
+- Automatic pruning of old clips

 ## Requirements
 - Python 3.9+